equinor/terraform-baseline/CONTRIBUTING.md

      - Remove variable or output.
      - Remove `moved` block.

+      Changing required provider versions do **not** count as breaking.
+It is expected of users to keep providers up-to-date.

 1. Ensure that the PR title follows the [Conventional Commits specificiation](https://www.conventionalcommits.org/en/v1.0.0/) and is using one of the following allowed types:

       - **feat:** add or remove something (resource, argument, nested block, variable or output)